blue-chip-js/blue-chip/README.md

 ## RoadMap
 1. Increase Test Coverage
+2. Setup tests on CI
-2. More tests and examples with a diverse range of GraphQL and JsonAPI payloads.
+3. More tests and examples with a diverse range of GraphQL and JsonAPI payloads.
-3. Refactor state managment to be an adapter as an external packages
+4. Refactor state managment to be an adapter as an external packages
-4. Add Vue and Vuex
+5. Add Vue and Vuex
-5. Allow for configurable and custom normailzers so you can use ANY api and spec.
+6. Allow for configurable and custom normailzers so you can use ANY api and spec.
-6. Bundle optimization
+7. Bundle optimization
-7. belongsTo relationship
+8. belongsTo relationship
-8. Memoization
+9. Memoization